 Economists have sounded the alarm about an impending slow down for almost a year.
-The corona virus may be the event that makes those predictions a reality.
+The corona virus has made those predictions a reality.

 What can B2B marketing teams do to help their companies survive and thrive in challenging times such as these?
 Business publications and financial pundits offer varied advice on the best strategies.
 A recent article in the Harvard Business Review advocated taking a long-term view, avoid costing cutting and focusing on growth opportunities.
 On the other side of the spectrum some strategic advisors recommend building up a large financial reserve and avoiding taking on any additional debt.
 And some recommend a two-pronged approach.

 Regardless of your world view on how best to prepare for, respond to, a recession, a few things seem inevitable.
 In a general economic slowdown:

 - Customers and prospects face greater budget constraints

 - New investment decisions receive more scrutiny and take longer

 Collectively these trends make it hard to find and win new business.

 B2B marketers can help their companies and sales teams focus on the market segments with the most opportunity, identify the outcomes prospects are willing to invest in, and optimize their upper funnel activities.